 (left) Round hall of House of Trifolium; (right) Museum of Bardo: mosaic portraying Cyclopes working on Zeus' thunderbolt (late IIIrd century AD)

 The baths had another surprise for the archaeologists: latrines in excellent state of conservation.
 One wonders whether group psychotherapy sessions were held in this very comfortable setting.
-Public latrines were usually one of the most decorated parts of Roman baths and their technical design was very similar throughout the whole Empire from Ostia to Corinth and to Leptis Magna.
+Latrines were usually one of the most decorated parts of Roman baths and their technical design was very similar throughout the whole Empire from Ostia to Corinth and to Leptis Magna.
+For a cosier design see the latrines of the Baths of the Fishing Angels at Uthina.

 Licinian Baths: (left) Entrance Hall; (right) details of its mosaics

 The inhabitants of Thugga had a choice of baths where they could go to relax.
 Those closest to the Forum are called Licinian Baths, because of an inscription making reference to Emperor Gallienus (260-68) of the Gens Licinia, but they are now thought to have been built at an earlier time, probably during the reign of Emperor Caracalla.
-Similar to the House of Trifolium they had the entrance at the upper level and stairs led down to a large hall with a portico and mosaics.
+Similar to the House of Trifolium they had the entrance at the upper level and stairs led down to a large hall with a portico and mosaics, a feature which characterizes many houses of Bulla Regia.

-Halls of the Licinian Baths: (left) Frigidarium with the Capitolium in the background; (right) an ancillary hall overlooking the countryside
+Halls of the Licinian Baths: (left) "frigidarium" (cold room) with the Capitolium in the background; (right) an ancillary hall overlooking the countryside

-The halls were arranged along an axis which led bathers through the frigidarium (cold room) to the tepidarium (mild temperature room) and to the calidarium (hot room).
+The halls were arranged along an axis which led bathers through the frigidarium to the tepidarium (mild temperature room) and to the calidarium (hot room).
 Dressing rooms and palaestrae (wrestling schools) stood at the sides of the main halls.
+You may wish to read a description of a day at the baths by Seneca with images of the Baths of Caracalla in Rome.

 The area beneath the baths was terraced during the reign of Emperor Gallienus to build a series of houses.